What is a Tariff?

-In its simplest form, a tariff is government-imposed duties or taxes on goods as they cross the border into their country.
-When trying to sell and ship products to customers located in other countries, you’ll have to pay a certain amount of tariffs to get that product across the border and into that customer’s hands.
+In its simplest form, a tariff is government-imposed duties or taxes on goods crossing the border into their country.
+When trying to sell and ship products internationally, you’ll have to pay a certain amount of tariffs to get that product across the border and into that customer’s hands.

 Tariffs vs. Customs Duties vs. Taxes

-While all of these costs are associated with shipping to a foreign country, each serves a different purpose and is imposed in a different way.
+While all of these costs are associated with shipping to a foreign country, each serves a different purpose and is imposed differently.

 When it comes to tariffs, these are given to certain products coming from certain countries at a certain point in time.
-Customs duties on the other hand come from particular characteristics of your products.
-Tax rates, such as the goods and services tax (GST) are fixed and are based on the total value of the product your trying to ship into the country.
+Customs duties, on the other hand, come from particular characteristics of your products.
+Tax rates, such as the goods and services tax (GST), are fixed and are based on the total value of the product you’re trying to ship into the country.